 Note: This post for pumpkin protein pancakes first appeared on October 9, 2011.
 The recipe has been edited slightly and the photographs updated to match the deliciousness of this simple fall breakfast!
 Hope you enjoy a stack!

-These pumpkin protein pancakes are a simple, fall recipe for pumpkin pancakes packed with protein.
-A healthy start to your day!
+These pumpkin protein pancakes are a simple, fall recipe for pumpkin pancakes packed with protein (19 grams per serving!) to help keep you full longer.
+A healthy and delicious start to your day!

 Hope you are all enjoying the weekend!
 We are having amazing weather here in NY and I’m trying to soak it all up before mother nature decides to freeze us to death.

 There’s no better feeling than being able to shut off the alarm clock before you go to bed on Friday night and wake up whenever it is that your body decides it’s had enough rest.